-If you have an online hosting server, you can also use that for your tests.
-However, keep in mind that you may not be allowed to edit your PHP configuration.
-A local development environment is still the preferred choice.
+If you have an online hosting server, you can use that too.
+However, keep in mind that you may not be allowed to edit your PHP configuration, and working remotely is more time consuming than working locally.
+A local development environment is usually the preferred choice.

-I have prepared three connection scripts you can use to connect to your environment's MySQL server:
+In the download section below you can find three MySQL connection scripts that you can use to connect to your environment's MySQL server.

 - mysqli_proc.php is a procedural-style, MySQLi connection script.